A Preference for Cold Dark Matter over Superfluid Dark Matter in Local Milky Way Data: Additional Cross-Checks

 We have performed the following additional tests of our analysis: (1) repeating the likelihood analysis using each mono-abundance population from \Ref{Zhang:2012rsb} on its own, discarding the other two and (2) repeating the analysis for all three tracer populations, but with uncertainties on the velocity dispersion and number density measurements artificially increased by a factor of two.
-The latter test addresses the concern that the Jeans analysis might be altered by the observed disequilibrium of disk stars~\cite{Widrow:2012wu, 2013MNRAS.436..101W, Gomez:2012rd, 2018Natur.561..360A, 2019MNRAS.482.1417B}.
-In both cases we find that the Bayes factor decreases but is always $\ln\rm{BF}\gtrsim 12$ and therefore does not change the qualitative conclusion that the CDM model is strongly preferred over the SFDM model.
+The latter test addresses the deviations in the data of \Ref{Zhang:2012rsb} from the smooth model prediction.\footnote{For this test, we find that $\chi^2$ for the CDM (SFDM) model is 44 (87) with 68 degrees of freedom.
+This suggests that the artificial increase in the uncertainties is more than enough to allow the CDM model, but not the SFDM model, to fully describe the data.} In both cases we find that the Bayes factor decreases but is always $\ln\rm{BF}\gtrsim 12$ and therefore does not change the qualitative conclusion that the CDM model is preferred over the SFDM model.

-The corner plots for the CDM and SFDM model parameters are provided in \Fig{fig:all_params}.
-The preferred range of SFDM model parameters results in a minimum halo mass that is $\gtrsim 10^9 M_\odot$ (see \Fig{fig:min_halo}) and thus is in tension with observations of ultra-faint dwarf satellites.

-\emph{Conclusions.} In this Letter, we have shown that a standard spherical CDM halo is strongly preferred over an SFDM model with $\ln\rm{BF}\approx 32$.
-This is due to the fact that the emergent baryonic force is approximately parallel to the gravitational force from baryons only in the SFDM scenario.
-This typically enhances the vertical acceleration beyond what is consistent with stellar data near the Solar vicinity.
-In addition, the necessity of reducing the predicted vertical accelerations drives the likelihood fit to baryonic distributions that are clearly inconsistent with observations of the stellar and gas disk distributions.